DivyanshParashar1/autocoder_coding_agent/README.md

 ## Contributing & License
 - Contributions welcome — open issues or PRs with improvements (prompts, tools, tests).
 - Add a license file (e.g., `MIT`) if you want to mark usage terms.

----

-If you want, I can:
-- ✅ Add a short `examples/` folder with sample prompts and output,
-- ✅ Add a wrapper script (e.g., `run_example.sh`) for reproducible runs,
-- ✅ Add basic tests or a CI job to validate generated project structure.

-Which of the above would you like me to do next?